Tips for CYP feeding or eating disorders

 Who is this for?

-This is the first of four tip sheets to provide you with quick access, bite-size learning on feeding or eating disorders in children and young people.
+This is the first of four tip sheets to provide you with quick access learning on feeding or eating disorders in children and young people.
 Infants 0-2 years are covered in a fifth, separate tip sheet.

 Feeding or eating disorders (FEDS) are complex, and potentially life-threatening mental illnesses that can affect anyone regardless of age, gender, ethnicity, sex, socioeconomic group or background.
 There are many myths and misconceptions surrounding eating disorders combined with a lack of knowledge.
 This can produce many negative outcomes such as preventing someone from reaching out for help.